 Now that you know what’s causing your hyperpigmentation, how do you get rid of it?

 If you take just one thing away from this article, we hope it’s this one - use sunscreen.
 Not only does sunscreen help prevent your precious skin from health scares such as cancer, but it also reduces hyperpigmentation as your skin is protected from UV rays, reducing its need for melanin production.

 Bonus - daily sunscreen use can also help prevent hyperpigmentation!
 We love the Mesoestetic - Mesoprotech Melan 130 Pigment Control sunscreen as it protects your skin from UV rays while simultaneously regulating pigmentation.

 Beyond sunscreen, you can also use products containing the following ingredients to help reduce the appearance of hyperpigmentation:

 We’ve put together two hyperpigmentation regimen sets to help your skin get back to normal as quickly as possible - one for general hyperpigmentation and one for dermal (deep) hyperpigmentation.
 You can expect to see results in 4-6 weeks!

 Need help deciding the best skincare regimen for you?
-Get a free virtual skincare consultation with our skin specialist using the chat function on our website.
+Get a free virtual skincare consultation with our skin specialist.